exussum12/coverageChecker/README.md

 ## Extended guide
 A more in depth guide can be [found on the wiki](https://github.com/exussum12/coverageChecker/wiki) also some tips for speeding up the build.

+## Installing as a git hook

+There are 2 examples hooks in the GitHooks directory, if you symlink to these diffFilter will run locally.

+pre-commit is before the commit happens pre-receive will prevent you pushing

 # Full list of available diff filters